pauldeng/qt5-openwrt-package/README.md

     tar -xvf RUT*.tar.gz
     ```

+5. Clone this repo to the `SDK/packages`

-5. Update feeds and compile standard firmware by
+6. Update feeds and compile standard firmware by

     ```bash
     ./scripts/feeds update -a
     # have a walk outside
-    make
-    # have another walk outside
-    ```

-6. Clone this repo to the `SDK/packages`

-7. Configure by

-    ```bash
     make menuconfig
+    # Go to Base system
+    # Set <M> libatomic
+    # Set <M> libstdcpp
     # Go to Libraries --> Qt5
     # Set <M> qt5-core
     # Set <M> qt5-network
     # Exit and Save

+    make
+    # have another walk outside
     ```

-8. Compile by
+7. Compile by

     ```bash
     make package/qt5-openwrt-package/compile V=s
     ```

-9. It will take a long time to build
+8. It will take a long time to build

-10. You can find compiled ipk files in `SDK/bin/packages/mips_24kc/base`
+9. You can find compiled ipk files in `SDK/bin/packages/mips_24kc/base`

 ## Install the Compiled Shared Library to Target Device